0mniteck/u-boot/README.md

 ## Initial-Flash From Erased or Bypassed SPI (Recommended)
 ## or Update-Flash From Existing U-Boot

-### Bypass current SPI, then boot into U-Boot Via SD/eMMC with Combined SD
+### Erase current SPI, then boot into U-Boot Via SD/eMMC with Combined SD

 `Stop Autoboot by hitting any key`